 If you’re familiar with affiliate marketing and how the industry works, you know the importance of choosing the right offer.
 The affiliate program you select will dictate a variety of crucial elements within your campaign.
 However, there are a few different ways you can track down the best programs, so you need to understand the options you have available to determine which one is the right one for you.

 While they share some similarities, affiliate programs and affiliate networks are fundamentally different, so the choice you make will directly impact the performance of your ads.
-At lemonads, we partner with some of the top advertisers and leading affiliates at a global scale, so we’re familiar with the offer acquisition techniques that tend to yield the best results.
+At lemonads, we partner with some of the top advertisers and leading affiliates on a global scale, so we’re familiar with the offer acquisition techniques that tend to yield the best results.

 Below, we’ll go over the differences between affiliate programs vs. affiliate networks, plus we’ll also discuss a few tips to help you find the best possible offers for your next campaigns.

 Before going any further, it’s important to understand the definition of an affiliate offer.
 In simple terms, affiliate offers are programs that companies develop to promote their services through third-party marketers known as affiliates.
 The companies being advertised (known as advertisers) allow affiliates to promote products to earn commissions by generating sales, leads, and similar conversions.

 Affiliate programs are developed, promoted, and managed directly by the advertisers being promoted.
 This means that there are no intermediaries involved, so affiliates don’t have any assurances in terms of payouts and other areas.
 As a general rule of thumb, marketers that work with direct programs should only partner with trustworthy and renowned advertisers to minimize negative experiences.

 Pros and Cons of Affiliate Programs